mckennapsean/dissertation/chapters/framework.md

 components: a *motivation*; clear, tangible *artifacts* related to design decisions; and a collection of *methods*.
-We pictorially represent the design activity framework in [@fig:framework].
+We pictorially represent the design activity framework in {*@fig:framework}.

 <!--
 The design activity framework consists of four different design activities: *understand*, *ideate*, *make*, and *deploy*.
 Each of these activities consists of a *motivation*, *design artifacts*, and *methods*.
-As shown in [@fig:activity], the motivation places the designer within a specific activity in the framework, with the goal of establishing a specific set of artifacts for that activity.
+As shown in {*@fig:activity}, the motivation places the designer within a specific activity in the framework, with the goal of establishing a specific set of artifacts for that activity.
 Artifacts are achieved using one or more design methods, both for generative or evaluative purposes.
 The design activity framework supports iterative, user-centered visualization design, and provides guidance about effective methods for reaching a range of design goals.
 While the focus of this paper is on three specific design methods, we ground these methods within the design activity framework to provide guidance about how and when these methods can be used most effectively.

 ![